All Authors A-Z

 SymmetryBreakfast is an online phenomenon that incorporates world cuisines, contemporary design and a story of love over the meal of breakfast.
 Featured in the Guardian, Washington Post, Telegraph and endorsed by Jamie Oliver, it is also a favourite account of Kevin Systrom, Instagram CEO and co-founder.
 Michael studied photography at the Arts Institute at Bournemouth and later went on to teach Art and Design in secondary schools in London’s East End.
 He then completed his masters in Museums and Galleries in Education and works in public programming at the Victoria & Albert Museum, London.
 Michael’s passion for cooking comes from his parents and his mixed English, Scottish and Chinese heritage.
 Weekends and school holidays would be spent working in his father’s Chinese and English chippies in Liverpool and teaching himself to bake for his mother’s sweet tooth.
 Michael created SymmetryBreakfast for his partner Mark in their Hackney flat in 2013.
 Mark’s hectic job as a menswear fashion designer means late nights and weekends in the office.
 Early on in their relationship, breakfast became a sacred moment in the day and Michael started on his mission to make each meal as celebratory as possible.
 Nearly 1,000 breakfasts later, Michael still wakes up early to make breakfast for Mark, looking carefully around the world and at home for inspiration, taking a simple idea and making it beautiful.

 Juli Zeh was born in 1974 and lives in Brandenburg.
-She studied International Law, worked with the UN in New York, and completed her studies in Creative Writing.
-Juli Zeh has won numerous awards, including the international Per Olov Enquist Award and the French Prix Cévennes for Best European Novel.
-Her work has been translated into thirty languages.
+She studied International Law, has worked with the UN in New York, and completed her studies in Creative Writing.
+Juli has won numerous awards, including the German Book Prize, the international Per Olov Enquist Award and the French Prix Cévennes for Best European Novel.
+One of Europe's best young writers, her work has been translated into thirty languages.

 Kelly Bingham has been a storyboard artist, story supervisor, and director and is now a full-time writer.
 She is the author of Shark Girl, which was named a Best Book for Young Adults by the American Library Association.
 Kelly Bingham lives in Ellijay, Georgia.
 You can visit her online at www.kellybinghamonline.com Paul O Zelinsky created the now-classic interactive book The Wheels on the Bus.
 His retelling of Rapunzel won the Caldecott Medal in 1998.
 He received Caldecott Honours for Rumpelstiltkin; Hansel and Gretel, by Rika Lesser; and Swamp Angels, by Anne Issacs.
 Paul O Zelinsky lives in Brooklyn, New York.
 You can visit him online at www.paulozelinsky.com